HackMeGG/windows-setup/readme-eng.md

 - WIN+R -> **prefetch** -> Delete everything.
 - WIN+R -> **cmd** -> ipconfig /flushdns
 #### 30. Disable FSO:
-**Fullscreen Exclusive (FSE)** mode gives your game complete ownership of the display and allocation of resources of your graphics card. **Fullscreen Optimizations (FSO)** which takes full screen exclusive games and runs them instead in a highly optimized borderless windowed format that takes up the entire screen.
-You get the visual experience and performance of running your game in FSE, but with the benefits of running in a windowed mode.
+**Fullscreen Exclusive (FSE)** mode gives your game complete ownership of the display and allocation of resources of your graphics card.

+**Fullscreen Optimizations (FSO)** which takes full screen exclusive games and runs them instead in a highly optimized borderless windowed format that takes up the entire screen.

+With FSO you get the visual experience and performance of running your game in FSE, but with the benefits of running in a windowed mode.
 These benefits include faster PC commands such as alt-tab, multiple monitor set ups and overlays.
+So if you don't need overlays I reccomend you to disable FSO for your games.
->To disable FSO:
+>To disable **FSO**:\
-Find the game .exe you are trying to play\
+Find the game **.exe** you are trying to play\
-Right click on the game and select "Properties"\
+Right click on the game and select "**Properties**"
-Click " Compatibility" tab\
+Click "**Compatibility**" tab\
-CHECK the "Disable fullscreen optimizations" \
+CHECK the "**Disable fullscreen optimizations**" \
-hit APPLY and OK button \
+hit **APPLY** and **OK** button.
 #### 31. Additional software:
 - Activating Windows Forever (Powershell command): irm https://massgrave.dev/get | iex
 - Windows Defender Removal: https://github.com/ionuttbara/windows-defender-remover